-On the 26th October The Wedding Present are appearing at the O2 Academy in Bournemouth.
+On the 26th of October The Wedding Present are appearing at the O2 Academy in Bournemouth.
 The Wedding Present have had eighteen UK Top 40 hit singles… not bad for a band that has, from its inception, stubbornly refused to play the record industry’s game.
-With their early releases The Wedding Present acquired a reputation for bittersweet, breathtakingly honest love songs immersed in whirlwind guitars.
-With albums that became a quintessential part of the late 1980’s and early 90’s indie music scene they have become iconic to many across Europe and North America.
+With their early releases, The Wedding Present acquired a reputation for bittersweet, breathtakingly honest love songs immersed in whirlwind guitars.
+With albums that became a quintessential part of the late 1980’s and early 90’s indie music scene, they have become iconic to many across Europe and North America.
 The albums that launched their name and ethos were ‘George Best’ and ‘Bizarro’ both of which have been celebrated with 20th anniversary tours.
 This tour though celebrates ‘Seamonsters’ their third album and also includes tracks from their eighth studio album released in March 2012, ‘Valentina’ as well as other favourites.

-Renowned for their live performances we would advocate seeing them and you can as they begin their tour of the UK this week.
+Renowned for their live performances, we would advocate seeing them and you can as they begin their tour of the UK this week.
 If you cannot make it, here is what you are missing: The Wedding Present: Live in Texas 2012

-Dorset Eye caught up with David Gedge their founder and lead singer whilst touring across Europe and he kindly agreed to be interviewed.
+Dorset Eye caught up with David Gedge, their founder and lead singer whilst touring across Europe and he kindly agreed to be interviewed.
 The interview includes questions from locally based fans.

 John Peel stated that ‘The boy Gedge has written some of the best love songs of the Rock ‘n’ Roll Era.
 You may dispute this, but I’m right and you’re wrong!’ – John Peel